-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Florida Institute of Certified Public Accountants and Florida Institute of Accountants, Inc. and Subsidiary as of June 30, 2019 and 2018, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Florida Institute of Certified Public Accountants and Florida Institute of Accountants, Inc. and Subsidiary as of June 30, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.